testbeam45/framework-spring-cucumber-testng/README.md

 ```
 mvn clean install -pl <integration, common, functional>
 ```
-You can compile and run specific module and profile
+You can compile and run specific module and profile with tag
 ```
-mvn install clean -DactiveProfile=jenkins -pl mobile
+mvn package -DactiveProfile=jenkins -D cucumber.filter.tags="@Appium-Only"

 ```

 You can run specific module with Maven from command line